nehorayc/YMIR/README.md

 ## Acknowledgments

-* The google API team
 * Ihe Mathematics and Computer Science Department, The Open University of Israel
 * OMIlab, The Open University of Israel
+* The Google API team